olivereisenhut/real-wp-google-login/README.md

 1. Clone repo into `wp-content/plugins`
 2. Donwload Google OAuth credentials from the [API console](https://console.developers.google.com/apis/credentials)
 3. rename it to `client_secret.json` and put it into the projects directory
+4. install dependencies with `composer install`

 ## Dev

-Install deps with `composer install`.
+1. Install deps with `composer install`.
-Start wordpress env with `docker-compose up`
+2. Start wordpress env with `docker-compose up`